FAFSA - what is it?

 - net worth of investments, businesses, and farms.

-Both the student and their contributors will be required to provide consent and approval to have federal tax information transferred directly from the IRS into the FAFSA once they begin their portion of the application.
+One you begin your portion of the application, you will be required to provide consent and approval to have federal tax information transferred directly from the IRS into the FAFSA.

 - If any required contributor does not provide consent and approval, the student will not be eligible for Federal Student Aid.